bparlak/ArticlePublishing/README.md

-# ArticlePublishing
+# Article Publishing
-This is Asp .Net Core Mvc Code First Project and i used some features of Bootstrap, Css, Javascript and Ajax.
+This is an Asp .Net Core Mvc Project.
+I developed using code first technique in EntityFramework and i used some features of Bootstrap, Css, Javascript and Ajax.

 In this project, There are four type of user that can use properties of system.
 These are visitors,registered users, admins and superadmin.

 Visitors: They just read articles, and can register to system.